 In the first year of working with Somali Bantu youth, Barbara was taught the word "Iskashitaa".
 Iskashitaa is the Somali Bantu word for working cooperatively together and fit perfectly with what the group was becoming.
 As Barbara built a grassroots organization that focused on empowering and learning together, she knew no other word fit as well as Iskashitaa.
 At that time, the Somali Bantu did not have a written representation of their language.
 Therefore, Barbara was challenged with the task of creating the spelling for Iskashitaa.

 Although Iskashitaa started out working with Somali Bantus, the organization has expanded to work with all refugee populations from around the world.
-Iskashitaa serves refugees from Afghanistan, Bhutan, Burma, Burundi, Central African Republic, Cuba, Democratic Republic of Congo, The Republic of Congo, Equatorial Guinea, Eritrea, Ethiopia, Iran, Iraq, Liberia, Russia, Rwanda, other groups from Somalia, and Sudan.
+Iskashitaa serves refugees from Afghanistan, Bhutan, Burma, Burundi, Central African Republic, Cuba, Democratic Republic of Congo, The Republic of Congo, Egypt, Equatorial Guinea, Eritrea, Ethiopia, Iran, Iraq, Liberia, Russia, Rwanda, Somalia, South Sudan, Sudan, and Syria.